 But the most aggravating operation is almost always setting the bit height.
 Let's face it: many handheld routers make accurately setting the cut-depth a challenge under the best of circumstances.
 When they’re mounted in a router table, most handheld routers are maddeningly awkward and slow to adjust.
 On top of that, many make fine-tuning the bit height next to impossible.

-Some years ago, these router / router table difficulties spawned the “router lift” industry, bringing forth a number of after-market mechanisms designed to make raising and lowering the router’s motor easier and more accurate.
-Many of them, including JessEm’s Mast-R-Lift, the Rockler/JessEm Router Lift FX and the very cool Digital Smartlift, perform this function admirably.
+Some years ago, these router / router table difficulties spawned the "router lift" industry, bringing forth a number of after-market mechanisms designed to make raising and lowering the router’s motor easier and more accurate.
+Many of them, including Rockler Pro Lift Router Lift, the Rockler SL Router Lift or the Incra Mast-R-Lift-II-R, perform this function admirably.
 The only drawback for the hobbyist is the investment.
 When faced with the simultaneous purchase of a decent router table, a powerful-enough router, and a router lift, a good many home-shop woodworkers understandably balk.

-Pairing the PC 892 with the Rockler Router Table gives you the perfect match.
-You get the Rockler Table’s large, reliably flat 24’’ x 32’’ work surface, the easy to position Rockler fence, a sturdy 1/4’’aluminum base plate (predrilled for the 892) and a 2-1/4 hp variable speed router that offers the most important of the features that you’d look for in a high-end router lift package.
-In short, the Porter Cable 892 / Rockler Router Table combo is the most affordable direct route to accurate, nuisance-free table routing that you’re ever likely to find.
-If you’re a weekend woodworker, or even if you own a larger shop and need a second table, this package won’t wear you down and leave you wishing you’d ponied up for the good one.
+The Rockler Table’s large, reliably flat 31-5/8'' x 23-3/4'' x 1'' thick MDF work surface, the easy to position Rockler fence and a sturdy phenolic, 8-1/4'' x 11-3/4'' x 3/8'' thick base plate.
+If you’re a weekend woodworker, or even if you own a larger shop and need a second table, this package won’t wear you down and leave you wishing you'd ponied up for the good one.
 In this range, it is the good one.